-Now, there is a bit of wiggle room here, according to Lucy Hume, the associate director at Debrett’s, a professional coaching company founded in 1769 and an authority on modern British etiquette.
-They may be OK with physical contact beyond a handshake, after all.
+Now, there was a bit of wiggle room here, according to Lucy Hume, the associate director at Debrett’s, a professional coaching company founded in 1769 and an authority on modern British etiquette.
+Royals may be OK with physical contact beyond a handshake, after all.
 Hume has said on the question of touching: “Best not to initiate personal physical contact with a member of the royal family.
 It may be that they offered to give you a hug or to put their arm around you, but usually wait and see what’s expected or what’s appropriate for the event.”

 Here’s a cut-and-dried “don’t”: Lateness.
-You should never arrive at an event you’ve been invited to after the Queen.
-Also important: Don’t leave before the Queen.
-Debrett’s states guests should never leave an event before the royal personage unless permission has been granted through a private secretary.
+It is incredibly rude to arrive at an event you’ve been invited to after the Queen had arrived.
+Also important: No one should leave before the Queen.
+Debrett’s states guests that should never leave a royal event early unless permission has been granted through a private secretary.

 And remember, the Royal Family has had its share of heavy drinkers, from Henry VIII to George IV, but that doesn’t mean you should tank up.
 You may be nervous; still, alcohol is not the answer, as Debrett’s reminds guests in times of “overexcitement or nervousness.”

-Now that you know the “don’ts,” what are the “do’s”?
+Now that you know the “don’ts,” what were the “do’s”?

 Get the physicality correct when greeting is the most important tip.
 “One of the key things to bear in mind is how to greet a member of the royal family when you meet them for the first time, and it’s customary in a formal situation for women to curtsy – a brief bob is sufficient – and for men to bow from the neck,” Hume said.